nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - `addward name/A01 c/25` Adds the ward with name `A01` and capacity `25` to the system.

+### Editing a ward's details in the system: `editward`

+Edit an existing ward's name or capacity.

+Format: `editward INDEX [w/WARD] [c/CAPACITY]​`

+- Edits the ward's details at the specified index as of the currently displayed list.
+- The given capacity has to be an integer.
+- The given capacity has to be greater or equal to the ward's current occupancy

+Examples:

+- `editward 1 w/A02` Edits the name of the first currently displayed ward to be `A02`.
+- `editward 5 c/35` Edits the capacity of the fifth currently displayed ward to be `35`.

 ### Exiting the program : `exit`

 Exits the program.